Article contents

 You get Cash ISAs as either a fixed rate (meaning the interest rate stays the same for a certain length of time) or a variable rate (which can go up or down).

-A fixed-rate Cash ISA gives you a higher interest rate than a variable rate, but you’ll have to lock your money away for between 1 and 5 years, that means you’ll be putting it in your ISA account and can’t touch it for a while — and the longer you lock your money away, the higher the interest rate you can normally get.
+A fixed-rate Cash ISA usually gives you a higher interest rate than a variable rate, but you’ll have to lock your money away for between 1 and 5 years, that means you’ll be putting it in your ISA account and can’t take it out for a while.
+Make sure you really don't need it before this time is up.

 Also known as an ‘Investment ISA’, a Stocks & Shares ISA lets you invest your money instead of saving it.
 You can invest in various stocks & shares, bonds, or funds to help your savings grow faster.